KavenArango/KavenArango/README.md

 ---

-## I'm a Student and Soon to be Developer
+## I'm a Developer

 - 🌱 I’m currently learning everything
-- 🥅 2020 Goals: Graduate from college and get an internship
+- 🥅 Goals: Be the best dev I can be.

 ---